Asad-44/home-lab-cyber/week-09-ai_api_structured_output/week-09-readme.md

 Submitted a live threat scenario (anomalous connection spike on a database server) and received a structured, schema-validated response:

 ![w9 ss](../docs/images/w9.png)

+This lays the groundwork for automated MITRE ATT&CK-mapped alert triage in Week 10–11, replacing the hardcoded prompt with live Suricata alert data.